 The final concentration of sodium ascorbyl phosphate in end-use products could be up to 5% depending on the application.
 In Mad Hippie’s Vitamin C Serum ($34 in the shop), there is 9-10% sodium ascorbyl phosphate.
 The company claims that, given the greater bioavailablilty, this would compare to around a 20% concentration of ascorbic acid.
 You will also find sodium ascorbyl phosphate in Lather’s 10-minute Brightening Mask ($28), MAD’s Brightening series including the MAD Radiant Brightening Mask ($38), which has the MAD signature vitamin C complex (Stay C 50, ascorbyl glucoside and magnesium ascorbyl phosphate).

 In one study I found (which was published in a reputable journal) tetrahexydecyl ascorbate is described as "a new active lipid form of pro-vitamin C" with "increased ability to penetrate" and convert to vitamin C within the dermis ... [and] superior stability to ascorbic acid."

 All this means that tetra is effective at low concentrations and ideal for those with sensitive skin.
-For example, Medik8 C-Tetra Pro-Collagen Vitamin C Formula ($70 in the shop) has 3% tetrahexyldecyl ascorbate and Medik8 CE-Tetra Pro-Collagen Synthesis Super Antioxidant Serum ($115 in the shop) has 7%.
+For example, Medik8 C-Tetra Pro-Collagen Vitamin C Formula ($70) has 3% tetrahexyldecyl ascorbate and Medik8 CE-Tetra Pro-Collagen Synthesis Super Antioxidant Serum ($115) has 7%.
 It can also be found in Osmotics Micro Peel Resurfacing System ($86), as well as the above mentioned MAD Radiant Brightening Mask ($38).